mirrors-git/NSTX/README.md

 2022-08-24 **Florian Heinz** \<fh@sysv.de\>:
-"The project is not currently under active development"
+_The project is not currently under active development_